Red Sox prevail over Orioles in homer-filled game | Sports-Games

 Rafael Devers, J.D.
 Martinez and Xander Bogaerts all homered to help the visiting Boston Red Sox score six runs in the first five innings en route to an 8-5 victory over the Baltimore Orioles on Friday night.
 The Red Sox have won three in a row after dropping nine straight.
 Baltimore has lost six in a row to fall two games below .500.

-Both teams went with pitching-by-committee, and left-hander Darwinzon Hernandez (1-0) earned the win in relief of Colten Brewer.
-Brewers threw four shutout innings before Hernandez took over in the fifth and earned his first major league win.
+Both teams went with pitching-by-committee, and left-handed reliever Darwinzon Hernandez (1-0) earned the win.
+Starter Colten Brewer threw four shutout innings before Hernandez took over in the fifth and earned his first major league win with two scoreless frames.
 John Means (0-2) started for the Orioles and gave up two homers, leaving after Boston took a 3-0 after three innings.

-The Red Sox took a 1-0 lead in the second when Bogaerts crushed a change-up that Means left over the plate.
+The Red Sox took a 1-0 edge in the second when Bogaerts crushed a changeup that Means left over the plate.
 Boston then stretched the margin to 3-0 when Martinez belted a two-run homer in the third.
-Again, Means left a change-up over the plate at the bottom of the strike zone, and Martinez sent it over the fence in center field.
+Again, Means left a changeup over the plate at the bottom of the strike zone, and Martinez sent it over the fence in center field.

-Baltimore climbed closer in the eighth, thanks to Chance Sisco's three-run bomb off of Josh Osich, but Boston's Matt Barnes pitched around a leadoff single in the ninth to pick up his first save of the season.
+Baltimore climbed closer in the eighth, thanks to Chance Sisco's three-run bomb off Josh Osich, but Boston's Matt Barnes pitched around a leadoff single in the ninth to pick up his first save of the season.
 The Orioles made a move that had been expected.
-They put first baseman Chris Davis on the 10-day injured list (left knee patellar tendinitis) and recalled infielder/outfielder Ryan Mountcastle from the alternate training site.
+They put first baseman Chris Davis (left knee patellar tendinitis) on the 10-day injured list and recalled infielder/outfielder Ryan Mountcastle from the alternate training site.

-Mountcastle played in left field -- that's the position he's worked on most recently in the minors after playing third base and first base previously -- and went 0-for-2 with two walks and a run scored.
-He scored on the Sisco homer. --Field Level Media
+Mountcastle played in left field -- that's the position he's worked on most recently in the minors after playing third base and first base previously -- and went 0-for-2 with two walks.
+He scored on the Sisco homer.

 - READ MORE ON: